wp-plugins/geopost/readme.txt

 = How can I add a marker to the map? =

 Choose a post and go to the post's admin page.
 Look on the right-hand side for a metabox labeled 'Geopost'.
 Enter a search string like you would on the Google Maps site and press 'Search'.
-After saving the post, a neew marker will appear on the map.
+After saving the post, a new marker will appear on the map.

 == Screenshots ==